nameko/nameko/docs/built_in_extensions.rst

     Date: Fri, 13 Feb 2015 14:58:48 GMT

-Exceptions can be raised safely if added to ``expected_exceptions``.
-You can also change exceptions formatting by overriding :meth:`~nameko.web.HttpRequestHandler.response_from_exception`:
+Expected exceptions can be added to ``expected_exceptions``.
+This will result in 400 HTTP error to be returned to the client.
+You can also change exception's formatting by overriding :meth:`~nameko.web.HttpRequestHandler.response_from_exception`:

 .. literalinclude:: examples/http_exceptions.py